The history of the Food Ethics Council

 In 1996, I edited Food Ethics (Mepham B. 1996 Ed Routledge), apparently the first use of this term.

-A crucial step was securing a 3-year grant from the Joseph Rowntree Charitable Trust, which paid my and a secretary’s salaries (but only for 10 hours per week!), office rent in my home town of Southwell (overlooking the 13th century cathedral), financing of meetings and publication of reports.
+A crucial step was securing a three-year grant from the Joseph Rowntree Charitable Trust, which paid my and a secretary’s salaries (but only for 10 hours per week!), office rent in my home town of Southwell (overlooking the 13th century cathedral), financing of meetings and publication of reports.
 I wrote the first four of these (on drug use in animal agriculture, GM crops, animal production systems and sustainable agriculture) with valuable contributions from expert working parties.
 All were launched at the House of Commons and, gratifyingly, were well–received.
 Lord Whitty, then Minister for Food and Farming, commented ‘Your report is wide ranging and relevant to a number of colleagues in DEFRA, other departments and agencies such as the Food Standards Agency.
 I am arranging for copies to be made to key officials here.’